aniketd/aniketd.github.io/about.rst

 .. |

 | I have a keen interest in Computers and their applications, and I enjoy
-| programming in Python, Erlang, Rust and Haskell.
+| Python, Javascript, Haskell, Erlang and Rust as programming languages

 .. | I like to think that I am target oriented, a fast learner, easily adapting and pragmatic.

 | My interests, besides technology, include yoga, music and books.

-| I sometimes find myself seeking precision and grace in thought and in the things I do.
+.. | I sometimes find myself seeking precision and grace in thought and in the things I do.

 --------------------------------------------------------------------------------